amamory/teste-rtd/docs/source/environment/index.rst

 .. image:: figure2.png
    :alt: Figure 8: The EVA braille cell (b) was glued to the white acrylic part (a)

-   Figure 8: The EVA braille cell (b) was glued to the white acrylic part (a)

 The result after the fixation panel and the braille cell was assembled is shown below:

 .. image:: figure9.png